gdela/socomo/readme.md

 ## Maven Plugin

-Add this to the `<build><plugins>` section in your `pom.xml` file.
-For multi-module projects, you can add it just to the parent pom, and it will be inherited by all modules:
+Add following snippet to the `<build><plugins>` section in your `pom.xml` file.
+For multi-module projects, you can add it just to the parent pom, so that it is inherited by all modules.

 ```xml
 <plugin>